mmjulkowska/MVApp/README.md

 Go to sidepanel sub-tab "Tweak the graphs" and select the Dependent Variable you wish to examine.
 You can also select the type of plot you would like: box plot, scatter plot or bar plot (we find box plots most informative).

-Click on the main panel sub-tab "Graph containing outliers" to see your plots prior to removing potential outliers:
+Click on the main panel sub-tab "Graph containing outliers" to see your plots prior to removing potential outliers.

 ![03_outliers_08](https://user-images.githubusercontent.com/14832460/38309897-d79b8594-3823-11e8-9d6b-dbbfcc86d80a.png)